 If you like to move during the parties, here you will always find a good atmosphere and people who love to dance just like you.
 The club opens at 4pm and they always have an invited band and new cocktails.

 Republic NOLA (828 S Peters St, New Orleans)

-This space was formerly a warehouse in 1852 until it was transformed into one of New Orleans' coolest and most entertaining nightclubs .
+This space was previously a warehouse in 1852 until it was transformed into one of New Orleans' finest and most entertaining nightclubs .
 It is divided into 3 sections: the Main Dance Club on the ground floor, the mezzanine floor and the Green Room which is located on the third floor and is for private events.
 Each floor has its own bar and is frequented by young tourists until late at night.

 Blue Nile (532 Frenchmen St, New Orleans)

-Open Wednesday through Sunday 7pm to 2am.
+Open Wednesday through Sunday from 7pm to 2am.

 Music styles here are blues, funk, brass, and weekend late night trending music.